Many or all companies we feature compensate us. Compensation and editorial

 Hometap was founded to make homeownership less stressful and more accessible.
 It offers home equity investments that allow homeowners to free up cash from their home’s equity without taking on additional debt.

-Established with the vision of providing new ways to access home equity, Hometap targets homeowners with significant equity in their property.
+Established to provide new ways to access home equity, Hometap targets homeowners with greater than 25 percent equity in their property.
 This could include those seeking to fund renovations, education, or consolidate debts.

 Focusing on home equity investments, Hometap offers an alternative to traditional home equity loans and reverse mortgages.
 Its services provide a financial option that bridges the gap between loans and personal financial goals, offering flexibility and control.